eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery_participants.rst

 writers with the two participants.
 For |var-project|, SEDP also exchanges information about publishers, subscribers and topics in a manner compatible with OpenSplice.

-The SEDP data is handled as reliable (see :ref:`Reliable communication`), transient-local data (see :ref:`DDSI-specific transient-local behaviour`).
+The SEDP data is handled as reliable (see :ref:`reliable_coms`), transient-local data (see :ref:`DDSI-specific transient-local behaviour`).
 Therefore, the SEDP Writers send Heartbeats.
-If the SEDP Readers detect they have not yet received all samples and send AckNacks requesting retransmissions, the Writer responds to these and eventually receives a pure acknowledgement informing it that the Reader has now received the complete set.
+If the SEDP Readers detect they have not yet received all samples and send AckNacks requesting re-transmissions, the Writer responds to these and eventually receives a pure acknowledgement informing it that the reader has now received the complete set.

 .. note::